DIAGNijmegen/rse-gcapi/docs/usage/algorithm/download_algorithm_outputs.md

-Once your Algorithm Job is in the `'Succeeded'` state you can proceed to download the predictions the algorithm has created.
+Once your Algorithm Job is in the `'Succeeded'` state you can proceed to download the outputs the algorithm has created.

 Make sure you have [gotten started](../../getting-started.md) and have the algorithm object handy: